yarden7696/Image-Processing-EX1/README.md

 - Gamma Correction

  ### files to submit:
+1.ex1_main.py: The purpose of this main test is to test the functions i implemented in ex1_utils.py and gamma.py files.

-1.ex1_utils.py: A file that contains the following functions that perform operations on images:
+2.ex1_utils.py: A file that contains the following functions that perform operations on images:
 - imReadAndConvert: Loading grayscale and RGB image representations
 - imDisplay: Displaying the images
 - transformRGB2YIQ: Transforming RGB color images to the YIQ color space